pedroqueiroz/nodejs-chat/README.md

 }
 ```

-2. Copy the JWT token that comes as response from the previous request
+2. Now you should be logged in to the service!
+Copy the JWT token that comes as response from the previous request, you'll use it on the next step.
 3. Send another post request to `localhost:8080/user` sending the credentials you want to create, also send the jwt as a auth header.

-body:
+header:
+`auth: <YOUR JWT>`

+body (JSON):

 ```
 {
 	"userName": "foo",
 	"password": "bar",
   	"role": "USER"
 }
 ```

-header:
-`auth: <YOUR JWT>`

 4. The user has been created!

+### How to use the app

+1. Once you started everything, go to `localhost:3000`
+2. You should see a login page
+3. Enter the credentials and submit
+4. You should see the chat pages.
+All messages there will be broadcasted to you and other logged in folks.
+5. We display the last 50 messages as history once you log in.
+6. You can send commands to our bot by using `/stock=<stock title>`